You can talk to a lawyer for free at Tasmania Legal Aid.

-Compensation is limited to dealing with personal injury or loss.
-Injury means actual physical bodily harm (e.g. a broken bone, cuts, bruising) damage to a person's mental health (e.g. they suffer anxiety, insomnia or have a breakdown), pain and suffering and unwanted pregnancy where a sexual crime has been committed.
+Compensation is made to help you deal with personal injury or loss.
+This includes actual physical bodily harm (e.g. a broken bone, cuts, bruising), mental health injury (e.g. anxiety, insomnia, depression, breakdown), pain and suffering, and unwanted pregnancy where a sexual crime has been committed.
 The compensation covers monetary loss to you as a result of your injuries, including loss of income.

-Compensation in respect of an injury may be awarded in respect of any one or more of the following that arise due to the injury:
+Compensation may be awarded in respect of any one or more of the following that arise due to the injury:

-- The cost of medical, dental, psychological or counselling services that the Criminal Injuries Compensation Commissioner is satisfied will be required in the future;
+- The cost of future medical, dental, psychological or counselling services that will be required

-- Loss of wages/salary as a result of a victims incapacity to work; and
+- Loss of wages or salary as a result of a victims incapacity to work, and

 - Expenses incurred as a result of claiming compensation.